What’s that French tense?

 le passé récent

-I’m not saying it’s going to be easy, but exercises and review activities like “Name That Tense” will certainly help you move toward being able to switch between tenses with confidence.
+I’m not saying it’s going to be easy, but exercises and review activities like “What’s that French tense?” will certainly help you move toward being able to switch between tenses with confidence.